genomicsITER/COVID-19/README.md

 <a name="Shiny and R related dashboards and packages"></a>
 ## Shiny and R related dashboards and packages ##
 > Section to show relevant Shiny dashborads, R packages and codes.
-Under construction...

 [R Interface to COVID-19 Data Hub](https://www.r-bloggers.com/r-interface-to-covid-19-data-hub/)